-Note 1: This information is for people who are traveling with their private vehicle (not a rented or borrowed vehicle; additional paperwork may be required but I don’t have that information).
+Note 1: This information is for people who are traveling with their private, motorized vehicle (not a rented or borrowed vehicle; additional paperwork may be required and I don’t have that information).

 Note 2: Your car papers have nothing to do with your visa, and vice versa.
 You can get one month for your visa and three for your car, for example.
 Each country has its own office to deal with either visa (Immigration) or temporary import document issues (Customs) and one may hardly know the other exists.

 How long your vehicle can stay in the country depends on the country’s law, and sometimes the border official’s mood.
-You will find specifics about this in our country reports.
+You will find specifics about this in our country overland travel guides or overland budget reports.

 Extension of the Temporary Import Document (TID)